DiscoverCars.com: Technology

 DiscoverCars.com uses AMP technology.
 This has led to more reservations, a higher marketing conversion rate, and other improvements in the KPIs of the company.

-Market Research
+Market research

-In addition to car rental services, DiscoverCars.com studies their customers’ car rental habits.
-In September 2019, the company's customers were surveyed on the most scenic destinations in the world for traveling with a car, naming Gran Canary Island in Spain; Izmir, Turkey; Cairns, Australia; Kefalonia,Greece; and Split,Croatia as the most scenic.
+In addition to car rental services, DiscoverCars.com studies their customers' car rental habits.
+In September 2019, the company's customers were surveyed on the most scenic destinations for traveling by car, naming Gran Canaria in Spain; İzmir, Turkey; Cairns Australia; Kefalonia, Greece; and Split, Croatia as the most scenic.

-In May 2019, the company published research on how drunk-driving limits and punishments differ between different countries of the world.
-In the June 2020, the company published insights into the effects of the COVID-19 global pandemic on car rental prices and safety measures taken by rental companies.
+In May 2019, the company published research on how drunk-driving limits and punishments differ between countries.
+In the June 2020, they published insights into the effects of the COVID-19 pandemic on car rental prices and the safety measures taken by rental companies.